Situated at the top of the historic town of Silves lies Silves Castle or Castelo de Silves as it is known in the local language.

 There is a minimal cost of € 2,80 to enter the castle.
 It is small so it would only take you an hour or so to take a good look around.

 Inside the grounds of the castle is a beautiful little restaurant where you can sit and have a drink or something to eat and take in the beautiful soundings.
-In most places like this you would expect the restaurant prices to be somewhat extortionate but it was so reasonable priced, which I was quick shocked by.
+In most places like this, you would expect the restaurant prices to be somewhat extortionate but it was so reasonably priced, which I was quick shocked by.

-So I enjoy and nice drink and a toastie, sat in the sun and lap up my lavish castle life (if only for an hour).
+So I enjoy and a nice drink and a toastie sat in the sun and lap up my lavish castle life (if only for an hour).

 I’m gutted I didn’t have the chance to explore more of the town of Silves itself; it’s defiantly something I would do on my next visit to Portugal.